 Pela has makes eco-friendly cases for all types of smartphones, not just iPhones.
 What’s great Pela Cases is that they are plant-based and can be disposed of in the compost bin when they are at the end of their life.

 I love my Pela case and I became an ambassador for the company.
 You might find me posting often about Pela on my Instagram.

 Here’s my affiliate link if you plan on buying one, I promise you’ll love it and you’ll feel good about making an eco-conscious purchase.
 It doesn’t cost you anything to use the link but, it may provide me with a small commission.

 In case you are on the fence, Pela Case is currently offering a “Buy One, Get One Free” deal so that you can wash them often during this pandemic.

-Going back to school is met with a lot of anxiety this year.
-Have a healthy and safe return to all students, teachers an staff!
+Going back to school is met with a lot of anxiety again this year.
+Have a healthy and safe return to all students, teachers and staff!